-Organizations needed a way to allow their workforce to easily collaborate, communicate and meet, internally and externally, with their clients/partners remotely.
-However, many missed one of the most critical pieces of the puzzle in haste to rollout functionality to improve productivity and that is the Governance of Microsoft Teams.
+Organizations needed a way to allow their workforce to easily collaborate, communicate and meet internally and also externally with their clients and partners.
+However, many missed one of the most critical pieces of the puzzle in the haste to roll out functionality to improve productivity – the governance of Microsoft Teams.

-An organization that is rolling out Microsoft Teams should establish a Teams Governance committee.
+An organization launching Microsoft Teams should establish a Teams governance committee.
 Teams is ever-evolving, and new functionality is frequently released without much notice or ability for an organization to intervene.
-A monthly Governance committee meeting focusing on new functionality and its impact to the organization allows a company to determine the best way to communicate or potentially restrict these new features.
-Scheduling a monthly meeting ensures that not only do you continue to drive adoption and get the most value out of the tool, but that the organization continues to protect its data, employees, and adhere to any industry-required compliance measures that may be needed.
+A monthly governance committee meeting focusing on new functionality and its impact on the organization allows a company to determine the best way to communicate or potentially restrict these new features.
+Scheduling a monthly meeting ensures that you can continue to drive adoption, get the most value out of the tool and the organization can continue to protect its data, employees and adherence to any industry-required compliance measures that may be needed.

-Microsoft Teams Policies allow the administrator to control what users can do within Teams and Channels at a more granular level.
+Microsoft Teams Policies allow the administrator to control what users can do within Teams and Teams channels at a more granular level.
 Some relevant Teams policies to consider setting up in your initial rollout may include:

-- Meeting policies control what features are available to users when they join Teams meetings.
+- Meeting policies: Control what features are available to users when they join Teams meetings, including live events.

-An organization can set a single team policy at the global level for your entire user base.
-For example, a lot of organizations will have a global policy around messaging, as they want to restrict the usage of Giphy’s or Memes in conversations or control the ratings of such items as not to offend anyone or violate existing policies in place.
+An organization can set a single-team policy at the global level for its entire user base.
+For example, a lot of organizations will have a global policy around messaging as they want to restrict the usage of gifs or memes in conversations or control their ratings so as not to offend anyone or violate existing policies in place.

 Another approach is to create separate policies for specific segments of the user base.
-For example, you can create a targeted meeting policy for your Sales Team, restricting members of that group from sharing their screen during a meeting with users outside the organization.
+For example, you can create a targeted meeting policy for your sales team only, restricting members of that group from sharing their screen during a meeting with users outside the organization.